 Here are the average carb amounts in 1 Tablespoon (15-20 ml) of popular condiments:

-- Sriracha chili sauce: 3 grams (21); includes sugar and honey
+- Sriracha chili sauce: 3 grams ( 21); includes sugar, some also include honey

 Fortunately, there are alternative condiments that contain few if any carbs: